JimmeeX/ur5_t2_4230/Comp_Vision_&_Image_Processing/Image_Processing/README.md

 Image Processing contains the MATLAB code responsible for feature identification and isolation

-There are 3 MATLAB (.m) files of interest
+There are 3 MATLAB (.m) files of interest:
 1. isolateBlock.m contains the isolateBlock function, which creates and applies a binary mask isolating block/s in the image
 2. isolateIcon.m contains the isolateIcon function, which creates and applies a binary mask isolating icon/s in the image
 3. Icon_Filter.m is the main test program for the isolateBlock and isolateIcon functions